 Each lesson should be seen as a fresh start.
-In order for this to be effective, the poor behaviours should have been appropriately addressed by the member of staff concerned, with help and support from senior staff as appropriate.
+In order for this to be effective, the negative behaviours should have been appropriately addressed by the member of staff concerned, with the help and support from HOD/HOY and senior staff as appropriate.
 Equally, each pupil should be afforded the opportunity to explain their behaviours and why they occurred.
 All staff should reflect on the situation and look at whether they could have taken any alternative actions which might have enabled the pupils to react in a more positive way.
+The Venerable Bede Church of England Academy therefore emphasises the importance of restorative justice.
+This chimes with the Christian value of forgiveness and Jesus' teachings in relation to the forgiveness of others.
+There is an expectation that staff model the value of forgiveness and put Jesus' teachings on forgiveness into practice.
+Detentions should be used to model the restorative justice approach.